-Here's a video on the different career paths available within Orthoptics.
+Here's a video on different careers within orthoptics

 The skills you bring to Orthoptics will shape your career.
 Whether you're a detail-oriented person or have excellent communication skills, these attributes will guide where you excel in Orthoptics.
 If you think this sounds like a career for you, it could be the perfect fit!